 - Hit the trails!

 This is a new version of the old post I had about things to do in Seward.
 This one is based on both the research I had done prior to the research as well as on our own experience.

 We've spent three fantastic days in this cute little town and I'm sure we'll be back there again someday.
 Keep reading for more information on each option and my hands-on travel tips.

 11 Awesome Things to do in Seward, Alaska

 Fewer than 3000 people live in the town of Seward, yet it attracts hundreds of thousands of visitors every year.
 Most of these people arrive during the short and extremely busy summer season to visit Kenai Fjords National Park.

 There's plenty of things to do in Seward, and we did a bunch of them!
 Let me elaborate on the items in the list above.

 1. Drive the Scenic Seward Highway

-Unless you're getting to Seward by train or on a cruise ship, you're going to drive this road into town and out of it.
-There you go, one awesome item to check off your “Things to do in Seward” list!
+The good news is that unless you're getting to Seward by train or on a cruise ship, you're going to drive this road into town and out of it.

 2. Visit Kenai Fjords National Park